Contexts

 variables:

-# Is the name of the variable
+# The name of the variable

 vpc_id:

-# The value of the value
+# The value of the variable

 value: vpc-1223133113